intuition-dev/INTUITION/examples/intu4S_S/www/readme.md

 <img src="http://MetaBake.github.io/mbakeDocs/logo.jpg" width="100">

 Like CMS but with items for sale.
+Shop/pay and ship.